kstrikesbak/thingagram/README-thingagram.md

 ## License

-This project is licensed under the BBB License.
+This project is licensed under the BBB (Bad Boy Bhuva) License.

 ## Acknowledgments